vaadin/web-components/packages/vaadin-overlay/README.md

 # &lt;vaadin-overlay&gt;

-&lt;vaadin-overlay&gt; is a [Polymer 2](http://polymer-project.org) element meant for internal use in Vaadin components.
+&lt;vaadin-overlay&gt; is a Web Component meant for internal use in Vaadin components.

 ## License